 Common advices before taking an Owner Builder loan

-Some common advices and suggestions for you before you take up an owner builder loan are as follows:
+Some common advice and suggestions for you before you take up an owner builder loan are as follows:

 The bank might be of little or no help at all if theft takes place.
-If you still desire to continue your work then, you will have to use your own money to replace the materials.
-This invites loss and not profit.
+To continue your work, you will have to use your own money to replace the materials.
+This invites a loss and not profit.
+Not to mention stress!

-You have to utilize the loan you’ve received in an efficient and convenient manner.
-You definitely wouldn’t want any amount of money to go in vain.
+You have to utilise the monies you’ve received in an efficient and convenient manner.
 Make sure you pay the supplier or the service provider after the work is done and you are satisfied.
-Paying just after the former might bring loss.